 As I understand it the domestic arrangements were less than perfect so Lillian’s sister, Aunty Mabel, stepped in with a loan for a deposit that allowed my parents to buy their first house.
 It wasn’t a great deal of money, I don’t know exactly how much, possibly around £100.
 My scrapbook records of dad’s employment reveal that his annual salary at that time was £240 a year just £4.60 a week!
-The house that they bought would sell now for about £110,000 so in 1954 it probably cost somewhere between £300-400.
+The house that they bought would sell now for about £150,000 so in 1954 it probably cost somewhere between £300-400.

-It was developed around about the 1900s when affordable housing was required to provide accommodation for the workers in the booming footwear and hosiery industries.
+It was developed around about the 1900s when affordable housing was required to provide accommodation for the workers in the booming footwear and hosiery industries in the city.
 The land was acquired from a wealthy protestant landowner who had some residual say in the naming of the streets – Luther, Latimer, Ridley, Cranmer and Tyndale, all sixteenth century Protestant martyrs.
 The area is predictably called the Martyrs and the Church of the Martyrs stands nearby.

-They lived there for two years.
-It was a two bedroom terraced house with a front door that opened directly onto the street and with a small garden and back yard at the rear and typical of any Midlands artisan house of that period.
+It was a very basic two bedroom terraced house with a front door that opened directly onto the street and with a small garden and back yard at the rear and typical of any Midlands artisan house of that period.